livingcomputermuseum/Darkstar/D/readme.txt

 keys present on most desktop keyboards -- laptop keyboards may be more difficult to use, depending on your keyboard's layout.

-A three-button mouse is essential for using some Star software (XDE and Interlisp-D, for example).
+A three-button mouse is useful for using some Star software (XDE and Interlisp-D, for example).
 On most mice, the mousewheel can be clicked to provide the third (middle) button.
 Laptops with trackpads may have configuration options to simulate three buttons but will likely be clumsy to